dippedincode/CV/README.md

 <br />Managed the deployment of a digital retailing platform for mobile customers in eight Vodafone operating companies

 **Boltblue** (Mar 2007 to Jun 2008) - *Product Manager*
-<br />Responsible for rollout of products on a mobile content portal and launch into new markets
+<br />Responsible for the rollout of products on a mobile content portal and launch into new markets

 **Proximus** (Feb 2004 to Feb 2007) - *Product Manager*
 <br />Delivered a music download service to mobile customers and supported a large number of third-party content providers